Download and install

 - Source (zip)

 : stating it again: the Linux binaries are provided for the distributions listed here.
-If your distribution is not exactly this one, it won't work, likely: pypy: error while loading shared libraries: ….
-You need to hack a lot – or you need to translate your own version from source – or you need to wait until your distribution adds a package, see above – or you can try the statically linked versions listed above.
+If your distribution is not exactly this one, it won't work, you will probably see: pypy: error while loading shared libraries: ….
+Unless you want to hack a lot, try out the portable Linux binaries.

 The other versions of PyPy are:

-- The most up-to-date nightly build with a JIT, if the official release is too old for what you want to do.
+- The most up-to-date nightly binary builds with a JIT, if the official release is too old for what you want to do.
 There are versions for different libc on this site too.

 - Sandboxing: A special safe version.
 Read the docs about sandboxing.
 (It is also possible to translate a version that includes both sandboxing and the JIT compiler, although as the JIT is relatively complicated, this reduces a bit the level of confidence we can put in the result.)
 Note that the sandboxed binary needs a full pypy checkout to work.
 Consult the sandbox docs for details.
 (These are old, PyPy 1.8.)